 Do’s And Don’ts of Healthy Salad Recipe

-When you think of something healthy and refreshing to eat, it’s salad that comes to the mind first.
+When you think of something healthy and refreshing to eat, it’s the salad that comes to the mind first.

 But did you know that all salads are not made equal – you have the really healthy ones and the not so healthy one.
-Check out how to make healthy salad right here.
+Check out how to make a healthy salad right here.

 You must be aware that it is very healthy to eat salad on a daily basis.
-Why? because it gives you a daily requirement of fibre and nutrition.
+Why? because it gives you a daily requirement of fiber and nutrition.
 But what makes a healthy salad?

 Not the creamy dressing or the mayonnaise.
 So it is important for us to be choosy and careful about the ingredients and toppings that we are tossing in the salad.
 So here are a few tips to eat salads in a healthy way!

 5 Do’s For a Healthy Salad